JGeek00/segmented-button-slide/README.md

 * **[REQUIRED] ``colors``** accepts an instance of ``SegmentedButtonSlideColors``.
 All of it's attributes are mandatory.
   * ``barColor`` defines the background color of the full bar.
   * ``backgroundSelectedColor`` defines the background color of the item that's currently selected.
-  * ``foregroundSelectedColor`` defines the color of the icon and text of the item that's currently selected.
-  * ``foregroundUnselectedColor`` defines the color of the icon and text of the items that aren't selected.
-  * ``hoverColor`` defines the color of the icon and text when the mouse is over that entry.
 * **``slideShadow``** defines the boxShadow of the slider (item that's currently selected).
 * **``barShadow``** defines the boxShadow of the full bar (the background).
 * **``margin``** creates a margin around the whole widget.